 This item was last sold on : 07/10/16

-The Charentais is a petite-sized melon with a smooth, hard, pistachio-grey colored skin and distinct green ribbing.
-Its flesh is deep orange, dense, smooth and sweet similar to that of a cantaloupe.
-When ripe it is highly fragrant with tropical fruit and floral notes.
-Its delicious flavor and powerful aroma must be appreciated at its height of maturity as it has a delicate and short shelf-life.
+The Charentais is a petite-sized melon averaging 2 to 3 pounds in weight.
+It has a smooth, hard, pistachio-grey colored skin and distinct green ribbing.
+Its dense flesh is salmon-orange and surrounds a central seed cavity.
+The succulent yet firm flesh is incredibly sweet and gives off highly fragrant aromas of tropical fruit and floral notes.
+Its delicious flavor and robust scent must be appreciated at its height of maturity as it has a delicate and short shelf-life.

 Charentais melons are available during the summer months.
 Mexico exports Charentais melons during the winter months.

-The Charentais melon can be used in fresh or raw preparations, both sweet and savory.
-It is not found to be suited well for cooking.
-Fresh Chanterais melon can be used as a breakfast fruit and as a salad ingredient.
-It makes a great addition to both drinks and desserts.
-Chanterais pairs well with feta and goat cheeses, almonds and hazelnuts, mint, citrus, port, muscat and cured pork.
-May be used as a substitute in recipes where cantaloupe is called for.
-Once ripe keep refrigerated until ready to use, always wrap cut melons in plastic to prolong their shelf life.
+The Charentais melon should only be used in raw preparations as it is not suited well for cooking.
+Appropriate for both sweet and savory dishes, it is an excellent compliment to salty meats and cheeses or simply eaten fresh as a sweet snack.
+The Chanterais melon can be used as a breakfast fruit and as a salad ingredient and makes a great addition to both drinks and desserts.
+Charentais melon pairs well with feta and goat cheeses, almonds and hazelnuts, mint, citrus, port, muscat and cured pork.
+It may be used in recipes similarly to cantaloupe.
+Once ripe, it is highly perishable and must be kept refrigerated until ready to use.

 The Charentais originated in the 1920's in the Poitou-Charentes region of western France.
 It was developed as a refined cantaloupe, free of natural and highly occurring warts of its parent varieties.
 Though the Charentais originated in France much of the Charentais melons consumed in France are now imported from North Africa.
 There is limited production of Charentais melons in the United States.